-Teacher Candidate (TC): School:

-Cooperating Teacher (CT): Subject:
+Teacher Candidate (TC): School: Cooperating Teacher (CT): Subject:

-This completed form must be approved by the Dire work and is subject to all parties agreeing to the co ector of Clinical Work prior to beginning any substitute onditions listed below:
+This completed form must be approved by the Director of Clinical Work prior to beginning any substitute work and is subject to all parties agreeing to the conditions listed below:

-and is familiar with site policies and Teacher candidates may serve as su Teachers only.
-Teacher candidates may not becom Substitute teaching cannot interference ed strong skills in classroom management practices. bstitute teachers for their Cooperating e a part of the regular substitute teacher pool. e with regular participation in any Stanford course. esity supervisor agree that the candidate is prepared to
+- Teacher candidate has demonstrated strong skills in classroom management and is familiar with site policies and practices. - Teacher candidates may serve as substitute teachers for their Cooperating Teachers only. - Teacher candidates may not become a part of the regular substitute teacher pool. - Substitute teaching cannot interfere with regular participation in any Stanford course. - The cooperating teacher and university supervisor agree that the candidate is prepared to substitute teach.

-Teacher Candidate:(signature) Date:
+Teacher Candidate: (signature) Date:

-Cooperating Teacher:(signature) Date:
+Cooperating Teacher: (signature) Date:

-University Supervisor:(signature) Date:
+University Supervisor: Date:

-Approved by: Date:

-(Signature of the Director of Clinical Work)
+Approved by: (Signature of the Director of Clinical Work) Date: